SomeWeekendReading/someweekendreading.github.io/_posts/2024-10-16-shot-yet-again.md

 The Weekend Editrix will be similarly vaccinated next week, due to her work meeting schedule.
 (Yes, she's now retired from her work.
 But her replacement then went out on disability, so they called her back.
-Alas, they called her back to her work, but _not_ her pay, because charitable non-profits are like that, always asking for _pro bono_ work.)
+Alas, they called her back to her work, but _not_ her pay.
+Charitable non-profits are like that, always asking for _pro bono_ work.)

 ## The Weekend Conclusion